hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 * `fw_image_ctl` - allow firmware info, upgrade, switch between `fw0` & `fw1`, replicate between fw, desactivate image etc... - Options listes when called woth no args

 * `cmld_client`- manipulate the configuration 'DB' stored in a /dev/mtd15, output is XML format.
 The root element is "InternetGatewayDevice" you need to use a final '.' dot to list all sub-element. example to get the full device XML config ```cmld_client get_node InternetGatewayDevice.```.
-Element with writable="1" can be changed with 'set' and the node path.
-Element marked dynamic="1" have their value evaluated at the time you specifically call get on the node, `cmld_client get  InternetGatewayDevice.WANDevice.1.X_SC_GponInterfaceConfig.Status` - The daemon is run at startup - option list whe called with no args
+Element with `writable="1"` can be changed with `set` and the node path.
+Element marked `dynamic="1"` have their value evaluated at the time you specifically call get on the node, `cmld_client get  InternetGatewayDevice.WANDevice.1.X_SC_GponInterfaceConfig.Status` - The daemon is run at startup - option list whe called with no args

 * `cmd_agent` - is a strange daemon launch at startup during /etc/rcS that open a /tmp/cmd_client sock file that listen to command and execute them. - No args